 For international viewers, partying means the sex and drugs without the rock and roll.

 Never mind that the Niagara Peninsula is already the cancer capital of Canada.
 That's the result of all the factories that worked around the clock during the world wars.
-All the brain wasting diseases are the result of the intense electrical grids we live in with microwave radiation from the sky, that the people of the peninsula have been living with all their lives.
+All the brain wasting diseases are the result of the intense electrical grids we live in with microwave radiation from the sky, that the people of the peninsula have been living with for generations of lives.

 An electrical explanation.

 There are no waterfalls in Scotland.
 Geologists estimate that the island of Scotland was the first land to emerge from primal seas, Australia's Ayer's Rock being next.
-Engineers came to Canada to the Niagara Escarpment to use the steepest rock face in the valley below Brock University.
-Those two square concrete tubes are what they built to bring water down for a first application of a big generator, and that equipment still powers the valley and the new station built beside it.
+Engineers came to Canada to the Niagara Escarpment to use the highest elevation that dropped to the valley below Brock University.
+Those two square concrete tubes are what they built to bring water down for a first application of big generators, and that equipment still powers the valley and the new station built beside it.
 After finding success with that, it was on to Niagara Falls.

 My use of end user might not insult you.
 It should.
-When James Beck was the head of the first commercial hydro generator at Niagara Falls, when it was finished, there was a stone monument with these words, "When you pay for the copper wire and wooden pole to your house, electricity will be as free as the water over Niagara Falls".
-He became Sir Adam Beck when that stone was hidden in storage, so they say, and the population began to be charged.
-How many times are you paying for the same electricity into your house, even if it's the air all around you?
+When Adam Beck was the head of the first commercial hydro generator at Niagara Falls, when it was finished, there was a stone monument with these words, "When you pay for the copper wire and wooden pole to your house, electricity will be as free as the water over Niagara Falls".
+He became Sir Adam Beck when that stone was hidden in storage, so they say, and the population began to be billed.
+How many times are you paying for the same electricity into your house, and what's in the air all around you?

 The statistics and estimates of anthropologists and the Federal Government of Canada, are what I'm seeing as justifying my own opinion.
 There will be food fights in the Niagara Peninsula in the next five or six years, unless we change.
 How can the billable end users end up this way?

 First, because so many good paying jobs were lost after the second world war, the people of the Niagara Peninsula have been mostly living on poverty diets.
 If you eat food made from powders, bleached white rice, bread and pasta, that's not only poverty food, it's cancer causing, what it takes to bleach out all the colour, and most of the medicinal goodness.
 When you see me typing about medicinal goodness, that's only true for everything we should be eating from our environment.
-There were no diseases for humans in the Americas until white men, other than northerners from Europe, brought their Dark Age diseases with them, unknowingly, and with Jesuit priests and conquistadors spreading them to eradicate native populations.
-The Maya, and we still use the name of their native land, Mexico (meh-hee co), was a religious, artistic and scientific society, not the running dogs with no language or prayer European royalty and the Vatican said they were.
+There were no diseases for humans in North America until Europeans brought their Dark Age diseases with them, with Jesuit priests and conquistadors spreading them to eradicate native populations.
+The Maya, Aztecs, and tribes of South America, were spiritual, artistic and scientific societies, not the running dogs with no language or prayer European royalty and the Vatican said they were.
 It took laser telescopes to improve on their measurements to the sun and moon by miles.
 It took an atomic clock to improve on their measurements of the days and months, by twenty-four seconds.
 Maya invented the number zero we still use today.
 By the time Jesuit priests and conquistadors got to them, this civilization of over 27,000,000 was reduced to 5,000,000 in five years.
 Too bad, that these people who never experienced disease looked so good.
-Spaniards began raping them after three days, thinking they knew where the "Fountain of Youth" was.
+Spaniards began raping their women and men after three days, thinking they knew where the "Fountain of Youth" was.